eralpship/web-dev-workshop/docs/adding-pages.md

 # Adding Pages

 Websites usually have more than one page.
-We could learn how we can add more pages as well.
+Let's learn how can we add more pages to our app.

 We'll use [react-router](https://reactrouter.com/)'s BrowserRouter implementation.

-React-Router is an utility for us to define our page routes and their react components.
-When user goes to the defined path, renders the corresponding component.
+React-Router is an utility for us to define our page routes and their React components.
+When a user goes to a defined path, React-Router renders the corresponding component.

 ## Implementing React-Router

-Let's remove `PageLayout` and move `CityWeatherContainer`s into a new file.
-And implement `react-router`'s `BrowserRouter` and `Routes`.
+Let's remove `PageLayout` and move `CityWeatherContainer`s into a new file and implement `react-router`'s `BrowserRouter` and `Routes`:

 **src/App.tsx**